Dissolved Air Flotation (DAF) industrial wastewater process for complex pollutants

 - Cantilever design helps London waste plant manage run-off

-A custom designed wastewater treatment plant, cantilevered above ground level, has been created for an inner city municipal waste site.
-Hampshire-based WPL created the unique design for a London council’s waste recycling centre.
+A custom designed wastewater treatment plant, cantilevered above ground level, has been created for Islington London council waste recycling centre.

 Due to the tight physical footprint on site, the 6m-long containerised package plant is raised 2m above the site access and 6m above the vehicle parking area, which is at a lower level.
 The side-opening container is half-suspended on a frame comprising more than 10 steel I-beams.